SubtitleEdit/subtitleedit-cli/README.md

 # Subtitle Edit cli

-.NET 6 console subtitle converter for Windows, Linux, and Mac.
+.NET 8 console subtitle converter for Windows, Linux, and Mac.

-Code is based on SE 3.6.9.
+Code is based on SE 3.6.9, but should be updated with new subtitle formats from SE.

 Imaged based formats/OCR was removed.